Guide

 Understanding Certified Mail: The Complete Definition

 So what is certified mail exactly?
-At its core, certified mail is a special postal service offered by the United States Postal Service (USPS) that provides senders with proof of mailing and electronic verification of delivery.
+At its core, certified mail is a special postal service offered by the United States Postal Service (USPS) that gives senders a mailing record, tracking, and delivery or attempted-delivery history.
 Unlike regular mail that disappears into the postal system without a trace, certified mail creates a documented chain of custody from sender to recipient.

 What Makes Mail "Certified"?